tlinna/iCountryStats/README.md

 # iCountryStats
-Shiny app to display reactive iRacing statistics on a web page
+Shiny app to display reactive iRacing statistics on a web page.

 See it running at [my server](https://shiny.linnaluoto.eu/iCountryStats/).